Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Floquet transform

 \section{Floquet transform}

-In this section we define, as for the scalar case in \cite{CD18}, a representation for functions in $L^2(\R^3, d\mu^\varepsilon)$ that is unitarily equivalent to the Gelfand transform.
-In \cite{ZP16} the Gelfand transform is analysed with respect to the arbitrary measure $\mu$.
-Here we describe its Floquet version, which we then use to analyse our main equation \eqref{curleq_u}. \begin{defi} For $\varepsilon>0$ and $u\in C^\infty_0(\R^3)$, the $\varepsilon$-Floquet transform ${\mathcal F}_\varepsilon u$ is the function
+In this section we define, similarly to the scalar case discussed in \cite{CD18}, a representation for functions in $L^2(\R^3, d\mu^\varepsilon)$ that is unitarily equivalent to Gelfand transform \cite{Gelfand}.
+In the paper \cite{ZP16}, properties of the Gelfand transform with respect to the arbitrary periodic Borel measure $\mu$ have been studied and their applications to spectral analysis of elliptic PDE have been discussed.
+Here we describe its ``Floquet version", which is unitary equivalent via a multiplication by the function $e_\kappa$ (whose $L^2$ norm is clearly unity). \begin{defi} For $\varepsilon>0$ and $u\in [C^\infty_0(\R^3)]^3$, the $\varepsilon$-Floquet transform ${\mathcal F}_\varepsilon u$ is the function